:: Monthly gatherings

 :: Coffee Chats

-Our virtual coffee chats are held on Zoom, and they are partly how the collective emerged and has been sustained.
+On the first Friday of every month from 4 to 5pm we hold our virtual coffee chats on Zoom.
+They are partly how the collective emerged and has been sustained.
 Over the course of a coffee break, we get together to informally discuss different topics, work together or just enjoy a nice warm drink and relax.
 We facilitate a safe space for discussion and for people to get to know each other, exchange their interests and ideas, and to grow the collective through joint action.

 Each event brings together people with different perspectives and practices; we document all coffee chats and build on these conversations in our ongoing initiatives.
-The coffee chats are usually one hour, held bi-weekly, hosted by Natalia Villaman and Floris van der Marel.
-If you’d like to participate, organize a session or simply join as a guest for one of them, let us know!
+The coffee chats are hosted by Natalia Villaman and Floris van der Marel.

 Reconstructing Crisis Narratives for Trustworthy Communication and Cooperative Agency, 2020 – 2023